dustyp42/JVC-buttons/README.md

 ![Cuts](cuts.png)

-- Snap the button cap onto the part.
+- Snap the button cap onto the part (some knife cleanup of the part may be necessary).
 Glue is optional – I don’t use it myself, but if you’re going to, do confirm that everything (button+control board+bezel) is going to fit together properly before gluing something you may regret.

 ### Recommended installation instructions